krnotes365/personal-finance/articles/financial-advice-02.md

 Speak to your shopkeepers on what people are buying.
 Look at the carts of other shoppers of what they are buying.
 If you do this often, you will be able to pick the product that is sticking with consumers.
 Then go in-depth of that product.
 Who is making the packaging. who is the supplier.
 Where the label is printed.
 Who is transporting it.
 If you do little bit of leg work, you will make crores.

-### 11. Get to your 50 lac portfolio
+### 11. Get to your 50 Lac portfolio
-10% return on 1lac is 10k.
-On 10lac it is 1lac. on 50lacs it is 5lac.
+10% return on 1Lac is 10K.
+On 10Lac it is 1Lac. on 50Lacs it is 5Lac.
 Get your portfolio to cross a threshold to actually see major gains in real money terms.

 You don’t spend money in percentages.
 You spend it in real ruppees and you can make real money only when you put enough money to work.